cloudfoundry/stratos/docs/development.md

 > **Note:** This document is work in progress.

 The Stratos Console UI provides a single comprehensive and ubiquitous user experience for: discovering, composing, developing and managing Cloud Native workloads which are hosted in a myriad of: public, managed and private cloud/compute providers.

 1. [Working on the front-end component](#working-on-the-front-end-component)
 2. [Working on the back-end component](#working-on-the-backend-component)
 3. [Testing](#testing)

+## Dependencies

+### Node
+Please check the `engine` entry of the package.json file for the required node version.
+ > **Note:** To manage node versions we recommend using [nvm](https://github.com/creationix/nvm)

 ## Components